CAAPIM/gateway-ansible-playbook/TUTORIAL.md

 and that you have [configured the path to the vault password file](https://docs.ansible.com/ansible/latest/user_guide/playbooks_vault.html) in `ansible.cfg`, so that the file location does not need supplied as a command-line argument in every step.

+## Setup Gateway Configurations

+Review and update property values in the inventory's `/group_vars/all/vars` file.
+In general, the property values of the source Gateway/cluster must be entered in this file.

+After the expedited upgrade process is completed, post-upgrade alterations can be made on the Gateways (e.g. password rotations) manually or by extending this project.

 ## Run Pre-Upgrade Analyzer on Source Gateways

 Follow the setup steps in the [README for gateway_preupgrade_analyzer role](roles/gateway_preupgrade_analyzer/README.md).